 - The computer runs slower than usual.

-- The computer stops responding, or it locks up frequently.
+- The computer stops responding or locks up frequently.

-- The computer crashes, and then it restarts every few minutes.
+- The computer crashes and then restarts every few minutes.

 - The computer restarts on its own.
 Additionally, the computer does not run as usual.

 - Applications on the computer do not work correctly.

 - You cannot print items correctly.

 - You see unusual error messages.

 - You see distorted menus and dialog boxes.